What is d-real?

 - its impactful application in multiple industry and societal settings.

-D-REAL will have four intakes of at least thirty PhD students, so 120+ students will be trained as world-class researchers through the SFI Centre for Research Training in Digitally-Enhanced Reality (D-REAL).
+d-real has five intakes of at least 20-30 PhD students.
+119 current students are being trained as world-class researchers through the SFI Centre for Research Training in Digitally-Enhanced Reality (d-real).

 - Dublin City University (DCU)

-- Technological University Dublin (TU Dublin, formally DIT)
+- Technological University Dublin (TU Dublin, formerly DIT)

 - University College Dublin (UCD)

-Where can I find out more about the Training Programme?
+Where can I find out more about the training program?